Leslie Irvin (serial killer)

 Leslie "Joe Goebbels" Irvin (April 2, 1924 – November 9, 1983) was an American serial killer whose killing spree in the early 1950s terrorized residents of southwestern Indiana and whose Supreme Court case set a precedent for ensuring a fair trial for defendants even in the wake of a great deal of pretrial publicity.

 Crimes

-Irvin was ultimately arrested in connection with six murders which were committed in four separate incidents.
+Irvin was arrested in connection of killing 6 victims four separate incidents.
 This killing spree began December 2, 1954 and ended March 28, 1955.
 The crimes took place in Vanderburgh and Posey counties in Indiana and Henderson county in Kentucky.
 The victims were: